Moezkr/AuraTutor/README.md

 ---

 ## 🎓 xGATES: The Learner's Dimension

-The **xGATES Dashboard** is the student's portal.
-Designed with a dark, futuristic, "Matrix-like" aesthetic featuring neon green accents and smooth glassmorphism, it transforms learning into an epic digital quest.
+The **xGATES Dashboard** is the student's portal xLSTM Gamiﬁed Alerts for Tracing and Explaining Shifts in Intelligent Tutoring Systems.

 ### 1. The Quest Realms & Dynamic Quizzes
 Instead of standard tests, students enter "Quest Realms."
 Each realm represents a curriculum module.